 Trends at a Glance: condos and townhomes in Los Gatos

 Pricing and percentages in the condo sector of Los Gatos can swing wildly month to month due to the limited and varied inventory.
-Sales shot up since last month, approaching 3 times last year’s sales.
-Pending sales dipped a hair month-over-month and have doubled since last year.
-Active inventory barely budged month-over-month or year-over-year.
-The sales vs list price ratio calmed to 101.7%, and days on market slowed to a little over 3 weeks on average.
+Sales shrank since the last month, but more than doubled from last year’s sales.
+Pending sales held stable month-over-month and are up since last year.
+Active inventory dipped month-over-month, and remains well below last year.
+The sales vs list price ratio cooled to 101.7%, and days on market sped to 15 days on average.

-With small pools of data, the condo market can show much more dramatic swings than the housing market.
-Still, it remains a stable mild seller’s market.
+With small pools of data, the condo market can show much more dramatic swings than the housing market, however it remains a stable mild seller’s market.

 Monte Sereno (houses only, at least for now) – this is a small area, surrounded on most sides by the Town of Los Gatos, but also bordering County and Saratoga land.
 Monte Sereno’s home values are higher, and the luxury tier generally does not sell as fast or as strong as more moderately priced areas in Silicon Valley.
 With few sales each month, prices and trends for this city can appear to jump around wildly.
 Often it’s best to also see how Los Gatos and Saratoga are doing and extrapolate from there, plus study the homes that are and are not selling in Monte Sereno.

-Take a closer look in my latest monthly market updates on the Monte Sereno market over at the Live In Los Gatos blog (usually updated before this page), or here at the Valley of Heart’s Delight blog at The Monte Sereno Real Estate Market (usually updated a little after this page).
+Take a closer look in my latest monthly market updates on the Monte Sereno market over at the Live In Los Gatos blog (usually updated before this article, but not always), or here at the Valley of Heart’s Delight blog at The Monte Sereno Real Estate Market (usually updated after this article).

 Next we’ll have a quick look at the town by zip code and will use Altos Research charts and graphs (using list prices, not sold ones) to get a pulse on the market.
 Disclaimers aside, here’s the broad overview by zip code – hope you find this helpful!
 I will be using “live charts” here so they will always be current.